person holding pile of books cicely berry

 Jacques Lecoq, a renowned French actor and theater pedagogue, developed a physical approach to acting that emphasizes the body as the primary instrument of expression.

 Lecoq believed that actors should be versatile and skilled in a range of physical techniques, including mime, clowning, and mask work.
+His teachings encourage actors to explore the expressive potential of their bodies, opening up new avenues for creativity and storytelling.

 One of the most important elements of Lecoq’s work is the use of play and the release of control.
 In our uptight society, there are many actors who struggle to free up and let themselves be free creatively.